MattDawson2020/MattDawson2020/README.md

 - Who I am [My GitHub CV](https://github.com/MattDawson2020/CV)
 - I used to be a photographer at a PropTech startup
-- I’m recently completed the Full Stack Software Engineer course at [Makers Academy](https://makers.tech/about-us/)
+- I’m recently completed the Full Stack Software Engineer course at [Makers Academy](https://makers.tech/about-us/), See my final project [(React)](https://github.com/MattDawson2020/fridge-savant-client) here, or here [(node/express)](https://github.com/mikejeuga/fridge-savant-server)
-- I most recently finished: [Fridge Savant (React front end)](https://github.com/MattDawson2020/fridge-savant-client) [Fridge Savant (Node/ Express back end)](https://github.com/mikejeuga/fridge-savant-server) and subsequent MERN revision/learning
+- I most recently finished learning [Python](https://www.udemy.com/course/the-python-mega-course/) to explore its data analysis, back end and libraries capabilities
-- I'm currently working on: Leaning Python to build better back ends to work with React
+- I'm currently working on: exploring Java as a potential end game back-end language, and to explore the more computer science heavy sectors of programming

 ## 🎯  My Next Goal?
-- My next goal is to learn Python in order to explore AI and intelligence in algorithmic problem solving
 - I intend to work with Maker's colleagues on new projects to explore capabilities/ new technologies
 - To rewrite some of my top projects in new technology stacks or to superior quality/ features